hadifarzipour/drupal-postgres-pgadmin-DockerCompose/README.md

 PGADMIN_EMAIL_ADDRESS=myemail@gmail.com
 PGADMIN_PASSWORD=pass123
 PGADMIN_LISTEN_PORT=8089

-POSTGRES_CONTAINER_NAME: Name of the PostgreSQL container.
+POSTGRES_CONTAINER_NAME: Name of the PostgreSQL container name.
-DRUPAL_CONTAINER_NAME: Name of the Drupal container.
+DRUPAL_CONTAINER_NAME: Name of the Drupal container name.
-PGADMIN_CONTAINER_NAME: Name of the pgAdmin container.
+PGADMIN_CONTAINER_NAME: Name of the pgAdmin container name.
 DRUPAL_DATABASE_NAME: The name of the database to be created for Drupal.
 DRUPAL_DATABASE_USERNAME: The username for the Drupal database.
 DRUPAL_DATABASE_PASSWORD: The password for the Drupal database.
 PGADMIN_EMAIL_ADDRESS: The email used to log in to pgAdmin.
 PGADMIN_PASSWORD: The password used to log in to pgAdmin.
 PGADMIN_LISTEN_PORT: The port on which pgAdmin will listen.

 ⚙️ Running the Containers
 Once the .env file is configured, you can spin up the containers using Docker Compose.